gavi991/ottomaggio/README.md

-# Dati HTR for the final DH work
+# HTR data for the final DH work

 # Data